alncat/opusDSD/README.md

 The major new functionality of OPUS-DSD2 is reconstructing multi-body dynamics from cryo-EM data during structural disentanglement!
 OPUS-DSD2 can not only disentangle 3D structural information by reconstructing different conformations, but also reconstruct physically meaningful dynamics for the macromolecules.
 This new function is very easy to use if you have already be familiar with Relion's multi-body refinement.
-OPUS-DSD2 takes the inputs files of Relion's multi-body refinement, then performs ***structural disentanglement and multi-body dynamics fitting*** simultaneously and end-to-end!
+OPUS-DSD2 takes the input files of Relion's multi-body refinement, then performs ***structural disentanglement and multi-body dynamics fitting*** simultaneously and end-to-end!

 This program is built upon a set of great works: